Actively Recruiting

 • Male or female patients aged 18-65 years with kidney failure requiring hemodialysis

-• Listed for kidney transplant with United Network for Organ Sharing (UNOS) for at least 1 year
+• Listed with United Network for Organ Sharing (UNOS) for kidney transplant for at least 1 year

 • Positive for EBV capsid IgG

-• Negative or appropriately treated for latent TB infection within 3 months prior to enrollment
+• Negative testing for latent tuberculosis infection within 3 months or completed therapy

 Not Eligible